mavryk-network/mavryk-protocol/docs/introduction/howtoget.rst

 and then installing them with your package tool manager.
 Most of the configuration options are accessible by the user in ``/etc/default/<package>``.

-If you are upgrading from a different package distributor such as `Serokell's tezos-packaging <https://github.com/mavryk-network/mavryk-packaging>`__, please pay attention to the possible differences between the two packages, in particular regarding the home directory for the ``tezos`` user.
+If you are upgrading from a different package distributor such as `Mavryk Networks's mavryk-packaging <https://github.com/mavryk-network/mavryk-packaging>`__, please pay attention to the possible differences between the two packages, in particular regarding the home directory for the ``tezos`` user.